ASSERT-KTH/assert-gold-mine/docs/compute.md

 See documentation at the official documentation websites and at <https://github.com/gluckzhang/assert-gold-mine/blob/master/docs/snic-run-experiments.md>

+## KTH Cloud (run by students)

+cbhcloud is top for master's students, see https://cloud.cbh.kth.se/ ask for access on Discord

 ## WASP Cluster

 We can have virtual machines in the WASP cluster operated by Ericsson.